cacodcar/cacodcar.github.io/_posts/2020-9-3-Picard_Iteration.md

 $$y'(x) = -y(x), y(0) = 1$$

-The following recurance relation can be made
+The following recurrence relation can be made

 $$\phi_0(x) = y_0$$